A recent photo shared on Reddit reveals a somewhat unusual label found in a child’s jacket that social media users are praising.

 Brands encouraging the reuse of their own products can impact these numbers.

-The photo of the Cat & Jack hand-me-down label gathered so much attention that users shared it under the r/Anticonsumption subreddit with numerous Redditors praising Cat & Jack’s product quality and generous return policies.
+The photo of the Cat & Jack hand-me-down label garnered so much attention that users shared it under the r/Anticonsumption subreddit, with numerous Redditors praising Cat & Jack’s product quality and generous return policies.

 “I can confirm that this brand will likely last through 3 kids.
 I wish they made clothes in grown folk sizes,” comments one user.

 “It took me a minute to convince my husband that Cat & Jack last longer than the Walmart brand,” writes another.
 “It’s worth the extra couple bucks, they last longer & I can pass down clothes that still have wear in them.”

 Another user points out that it was cool to see a brand explicitly promoting the sharing and rewearing of its clothing, a practice that benefits the planet but perhaps not profits.

 “The point is, the company itself is recognizing it,” one user notes. “[I don’t know] enough about Cat and Jack to laud their name, but it’s still really cool and not something I see in other kids’ clothes.”